rperce/L-syntax/README.md

     Plugin 'rperce/L-syntax'

-in the Vundle section of your `.vimrc`, then run `PluginInstall` inside vim.
+in the Vundle section of your `.vimrc`, then run `:PluginInstall` inside vim.

 If you don't use a plugin manager at all, I'd recommend using one of the above plugin